ModernMube/OwnAudioSharp/README.md

 ```

 ### Requirements
-- .NET 9.0 or later
+- .NET 8.0 or later
-- No external dependencies
+- **Optional:** PortAudio library for best performance (automatically falls back to embedded miniaudio if not available)

+### Native Engine Dependencies (Automatic)
+The native engine includes:
+- **PortAudio** (preferred) - Install separately for best performance
+- **miniaudio** (fallback) - Embedded as resource, always available
+- No installation required - works out of the box with miniaudio

 ## 📚 Documentation & API Reference